openresty/lua-nginx-module/README.markdown

 **context:** *rewrite_by_lua*, access_by_lua*, content_by_lua**

-Does an internal redirect to uri with args.
+Does an internal redirect to `uri` with `args`.

     ngx.exec('/some-location');
     ngx.exec('/some-location', 'a=3&b=5&c=6');
     ngx.exec('/some-location?a=3&b=5', 'c=6');

 Named locations are also supported, but query strings are ignored.
-For example
+For example,

     location /foo {
         content_by_lua '